BsaibesT/bsaibest.github.io/_projects/2_project.md

 ---
 layout: page
 title: Cylinder Alignmnet
-description: a project with a background image
+description: Do you need a cylinder aligned with a plane?
 img: assets/img/ComsolSim.png
 importance: 2
 category: work